Mjz86/c_colon/README.md

 yes , this is too ambitious to build in few years,let alone quickly,  however if we let ourselves to build the 2 first parts by not focusing on performance ( because the abi is build on top of llvm ir with its conventions around calls ), we may be able to get the language up and running to build itself eventually in the following years to come.

 ---
+    Copyright (C) 2025 Mjz86

+    This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+    This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+---